Battle of Ruspina: Aftermath

-Caesar had been defeated, having failed in his mission of gathering supplies.
-However, his army remained intact; Caesar fortified his camp at Ruspina and equipped sailors as light infantry to serve on land.
-The army's craftsmen manufactured slingshots and javelins and Caesar sent messages to bring up as much grain and other supplies as possible.
+Caesar had failed in his initial goal of gaining supplies for his army.
+However, his army remained intact; Caesar fortified his camp at Ruspina and made light infantrymen out of his sailors.
+His craftsmen produced projectiles and Caesar sent messages to bring up grain and other supplies.
 Metellus Scipio joined forces with Labienus and Petreius and they set up camp three miles from Caesar's.